yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/registry.md

 ```

-@notice Returns the api version of the latest release.
+Returns the api version of the latest release.

 *Throws if no releases are registered yet.*